rackerlabs/PoshNova/README.md

 	- Update-CloudLoadBalancerSessionPersistence
 	- Update-CloudLoadBalancerSSLTermination

-The tools is being constantly expanded to work with more Rackspace Public Cloud services, so do check back frequently.
+The tools are being constantly expanded to work with more Rackspace Public Cloud services, so check back frequently.
+Alternatively, you can follow the progress by watching it on GitHub at [https://github.com/rackerlabs/PoshNova](https://github.com/rackerlabs/PoshNova).

 ## Issues and getting help
 If you have any problems with the tool or would like to improve things, feel free to contact the authors or submit your changes for us to review.